 Prior to the recent election, the government’s commitment to achieve zero greenhouse gas emissions by 2050 has put a lot of pressure on the food and drink industry.
-Bidfood, one of the UK’s leading wholesalers, has called upon the industry to work in collaboration towards a more sustainable future, in an event showcasing how foodservice can reinvent its menus.
+Bidfood, one of the UK’s leading food wholesalers, has called upon the industry to work in collaboration towards a more sustainable future, in an event showcasing how foodservice can reinvent its menus.

 Research has shown that 78% of consumers find the following three factors ‘most important’ when buying food and drink products - natural ingredients (37%) environmental impact (22%) and how ethical a product is (19%)1 highlighting the importance of getting these points across on menus.